 1980 – Terry Fox is forced to abandon his Marathon of Hope after completing over 5.000 km in 135 days.
-Cancer had come back in his lungs.
+Cancer had come back into his lungs.

-1864 – Charlottetown, P.E.I. — 5 delegates from each province of Nova Scotia, New Brunswick and Prince Edward Island meet at the Charlottetown Conference to discuss union of British North America.
+1864 – Five delegates from each province of Nova Scotia, New Brunswick and Prince Edward Island meet at the Charlottetown Conference to discuss the union of British North America.

 1994 – Paul Bernardo was found guilty and was sentenced to life in prison for the vicious murder of Leslie Mchaffy and Kristen French.

 1994 – Quebec Provincial Police raided Chambly, Quebec and arrested over 100 people — including the city’s entire police force — on suspicion of smuggling, prostitution and racketeering.

 1990 – The Canadian Army invaded the Mohawk reserve at Kanesatake, near Oka, Quebec, to end a stand-off.